Want to fall in love with Oaxaca as much as I did?

 How to get to the Tlacolula market:

-The bus stopped in Tlacolula on the corner of 190 and Juarez (Google Maps).
-Juarez is the same street the Sunday market is on.
+- The bus stopped in Tlacolula on the corner of 190 and Juarez (Google Maps).
+Juarez is on the same street as the Sunday market.

 The first time I went to Tlacolula, it took 1 hour to get there by bus as the bus kept on dropping off and picking up passengers along the way.